scrapfly/fingerprint-generator/README.md

 ## Only generate specific data

-To generate specific data fields, use the `target` parameter with a string (or a list of strings).
+To generate specific data fields, use the `target` parameter with a string or a list of strings.

 ### Examples